-Blogs that have that “Buzzfeed style” list structure.
+Blogs that have that “Buzzfeed-style” list structure.
 These kinds of posts serve a few purposes; capturing attention, providing a quick read, and often amusing readers.
-There are heaps of research suggesting that article titles with a number in them provide more value.
-For example, I titled this post “Blogging for Success” but if the content were a list, I could title it “10 Ways to Blog Yourself to Success!”
+There is heaps of research suggesting that article titles with a number in them provide more value.
+For example, I titled this post “Using Your Author Blog To Grow Your Audience” but if the content were a list, I could title it “10 Ways Your Author Blog Can Grow Your Audience.”

 A list blog for a self-published author will probably emphasize the writing or publishing process.
 This is great content, and with the list style, you can create a post with less in-depth detail than the other kinds of posts while still offering value.
 I love list-style blog posts and I encourage using them when the content lends itself to that style.